 Information about student services, course requirements, submissions, extensions, academic honesty and more.

-Please note: For current students most information that you will need for your candidature can be found on the Faculty of Arts Graduate coursework web page.
+Please note: Most information for current Graduate coursework students about your candidature can be found on the Faculty of Arts Graduate coursework web page.

-For information about Student Administration, Student Centres and Services Directory; Academic Skills, Careers and Employment, Chaplaincy, Children's Services, Counselling and Psychological Services, Disability Liaison, Health Service, Safer Community Program and Murrup Barak Indigenous Student Programs please visit the Student Services website.
+For information about student administration, Stop 1 and Service Finder; Academic skills, Jobs and opportunities, Chaplaincy, Childcare, Counselling and Psychological Services, Student Equity and Disability Support, Health Service, Safer Community Program and Murrup Barak Indigenous student programs please visit the Service Finder website.

 There is a further range of help available.